MatrixOrbital/EVE-Windows-Bitmap-Viewer/README.md

 ## Usage

-- Plugin the USB2SPI or USB EVE3x display and [install drivers](https://www.matrixorbital.com/index.php?route=download/download_category&dpath=6)
+- Plugin the USB2SPI or USB EVE3x display and [install the drivers](https://www.matrixorbital.com/index.php?route=download/download_category&dpath=6)
 - Start the application
 - Select the display size of your module
 ![](display_size.png)